 - project description (single spaced; not exceeding 750 words)

-- two letters of recommendation (either included with other application materials or sent directly to the Medieval Institute as email attachments to firstname.lastname@example.org)
+- letter of recommendation (either included with other application materials or sent directly to the Medieval Institute as an email attachment to email@example.com)

 - Robert Berkhofer (Western Michigan University)